shengzheyang/Dining-Helper/README.md

 *[Learn More](http://ejs.co/)*

 #### React.js
 React is a JavaScript library for building user interfaces.
 It allows us to create highly interactive and reusable user interfaces.
-Used heavily in this project to create webviews.
+Used heavily in this project to create WebViews.

 *[Learn More](https://facebook.github.io/react/)*